pravega/pravega/documentation/src/docs/pravega-concepts.md

 ## Streams

 Pravega organizes data into **Streams**.
 A stream is a durable, elastic, append-only, unbounded sequence of bytes having good performance and strong consistency.
-A Pravega stream is similar to but more flexible than a "topic" in popular message-oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).
+A Pravega stream is similar to but more flexible than a "topic" in popular message oriented middleware such as [RabbitMQ](https://www.rabbitmq.com/) or [Apache Kafka](https://kafka.apache.org/).

 Pravega streams are based on an append-only log data structure.
 By using the append-only logs, Pravega rapidly ingest data into durable storage.
 It supports a large variety of application use cases as follows: